mooscaliaproject/pymoode/README.md

 # pymoode
-A Python framework for Differential Evolution using [pymoo](https://github.com/anyoptimization/pymoo).
+A Python framework for Differential Evolution using [pymoo](https://github.com/anyoptimization/pymoo) (Blank & Deb, 2020).

 ## Install
 First, make sure you have a Python 3 environment installed.